Work Bus: Production

 "Work Bus" was written by executive producer Brent Forrester, marking his tenth writing credit for the series, his first since the seventh-season episode "The Search".
 Forrester had previously been named executive producer of the series before the start of the season.
 The episode was also directed by Bryan Cranston, the star of the AMC drama series Breaking Bad.
 It was initially announced he was going to guest-direct an episode by cast member Rainn Wilson via Twitter.
 Cranston had previously directed episodes from other comedy series, including Malcolm in the Middle and Modern Family.
 Entertainment Weekly later confirmed the episode title and its airdate.
-During filming, the cast and crew of the series began to refer to the episode as "Death Bus" due to a on-set incident: At one point, the exhaust from a running vehicle was inadvertently positioned in front of the bus's air intake, which caused the interior to fill with lethal carbon monoxide gas.
+During filming, the cast and crew of the series began to refer to the episode as "Death Bus" due to an on-set incident: At one point, the exhaust from a running vehicle was inadvertently positioned in front of the bus's air intake, which caused the interior to fill with lethal carbon monoxide gas.

 The official website of The Office included three cut scenes from "Work Bus" within a week of the episode's release.
 In the 43-second clip, Pete and Erin indulge in a little unlawful fantasy.
 In the second 104-second clip, the office continues their "Shabooya Roll Call", with Phylis, Oscar, Dwight (reluctantly) and Andy participating, while Angela criticizes their game.
 In the final 67-second clip, Clark helps Darryl out with PowerPoint.